Watts-Lab/deliberation-assets/projects/volvovsky_reputation/play_as_agent_intro.md

 ## Training round 2: Play as Agent

-In this phase, you are playing as the **agent** in the art game.
+In this phase, you are playing as the **agent** in the Art Buying Game.

 _This is a training round, so the buyer will be played by a bot:_

 ![robot image](projects/volvovsky_reputation/robot_icon.jpg)

-A potential buyer has paid you **50 points** to hire you to purchase a piece of art, in addition to the money to buy the art.
-They have described the piece of art they want in a text message.
+A potential buyer has paid you **50 points** to purchase a piece of art, and has given you the money to buy it.

+They described the piece they want in a text message, but unfortunately you left your phone at home.

-Unfortunately, you left your phone at home, with their description of the art piece.
-The gallery is going to close soon, so the only way you can get your phone in time is to pay **30 points** for a taxi home and back.
+The gallery closes soon, and the only way you can read the message in time is to **pay 30 points** for a taxi home and back.

-Alternatively, you can keep those 30 points, and buy whichever art piece you guess the buyer wants.
+Or, you can keep those 30 points, and buy whichever art piece you guess the buyer wants.

-Just know, this is a prolific buyer who buys many pieces of art, and may want to hire you again in the future.
-If you get the wrong piece of art, the buyer might not want to hire you again.
+👉 If you get the right piece, this buyer may want to hire you again in the future.

-Are you going to **pay 30 points** to take a taxi home to get your phone?
+**Are you going to pay 30 points to take a taxi home to get your phone?**

 _As this is a training round, select "Yes"_